maytsai/Introduction-to-Probability-and-Data-with-R-by-Duke-University/README.md

 ## Probability-and-Data-with-R-by-Duke-University

-Through the entire five week courses, we have learned the full ideas of probability and data structures to build our own R project from 0 to 1.
+Through the entire five week courses, we have learned the full ideas of probability and the data structures to build a R project from 0 to 1.

 ### Project Workflow